neha037/Personal-Expenses-App/README.md

-#Personal Expenses App
+# Personal Expenses App

+---

 It is a Personal Expense Tracking App.
 It can be used to record and edit daily Transactions.

-Feature - Some notable features are -
+###Feature - Some notable features are -

     ● There is a graph to represent the data of the past week.
     ● The graph shows last week's transaction relative to one another.